 When I was growing up we all went home for lunch.
 Then in the schools began to take on that responsibility.
 The parents were thankful.
 Then the schools began to provide clinics.
 The parents were thankful.
 Then the schools began to teach health.
 The parents were thankful.
 The schools began to teach sex ed.
 The parents were thankful.
 The schools began to parent for them.
 The parents were thankful.

 The educational establishment is no longer bashful about becoming the parent.
-Consider the bills just inroduced in Rhode Island that would "require school districts receiving state aid to include in their plans strategies to decrease obesity and improve health and wellness of students."
+Consider the bills just introduced in Rhode Islandthat would "require school districts receiving state aid to include in their plans strategies to decrease obesity and improve health and wellness of students."
 Since when did obesity become a school issue?
 When the parents began to outsource parenthood that's when.
 And just what does "improve health and wellness" mean.
 It doesn't matter, the parents are thankful.
 It is one less worry for them.